"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: RQ1: Reporting Practices Measurement

-Many AI firms (24\%) focused on traditional vulnerabilities without specifically mentioning AI security.
-Generative AI Engineering firms were most likely to be in this category, where 37\% of them emphasized traditional vulnerabilities.
-The category most likely to lack a vulnerability disclosure channel was Data Science \& Machine Learning Platforms, for which the majority (68\%) of firms do not have a channel.
-Somewhat encouragingly, many of these products are harder for attackers to access compared to an internet-accessible Gen-AI app or model.
+Many AI vendors (24\%) focused on traditional vulnerabilities without specifically mentioning AI security.
+Generative AI Engineering vendors were the most likely to mention only traditional vulnerabilities, with 37\% doing so.
+The category most often lacked a vulnerability disclosure channel was Data Science \& Machine Learning Platforms, for which the majority (68\%) of vendors did not have a channel.
+These kinds of products may be harder for attackers to access and exploit compared to an internet-accessible Gen-AI app or model.

-The remaining AI firms (22\%) could not be categorized because they did not clearly mention any type of vulnerabilities.
-These policies are VDPs with minimal description of scope.
-It also includes firms who only include security contact email, lacking any formal disclosure policy.
+The remaining AI vendors (22\%) could not be categorized because they did not clearly mention any type of vulnerability.
+These policies were VDPs with minimal description of scope.
+They also included vendors that only provided a security contact email, lacking any formal disclosure policy.